mpclarkson/mpclarkson.github.io/_posts/2015-11-30-swift-dictionary-keys-snake-case-to-camel-case.md

 response to a dictionary).
 The keys array is enumerated, again so we can easily keep track of the `index` and the `key` without writing verbose incrementers, such as `count++`.

-For each key, we check if the corresponding value is a dictionary or not.
+For each key, we check if the corresponding value is a dictionary and also need conversion.
 If it is a dictionary, we apply the same `keysToCamelCase` function recursively to the sub dictionary (which again does the same to each associated key and so on...).
-The resulting value, either then original value or the new dictionary is then associated with the key.
+The resulting value, either the original value or the new dictionary is then associated with the key.

-For each key that is a string (which should be the case for all keys from a JSON response), we convert the key to camelCase using the
+For each key that is a string (which should be the case for all keys in a JSON response), we convert the key to camelCase using the
 `keysToCamelCase` String extension.

 And there you have it!